mailreactor/bmad-mailreactor/docs/prd.md

 Developer experience so good it becomes the reason people choose Mail Reactor.
 Zero-config deployment that works in seconds, debugging that feels like magic, and an API so intuitive that developers will write blog posts about how much they love using it.
 This isn't just another email API - it's the email API that makes developers happy.

 **Requirements Summary:**
-- **98 Functional Requirements** organized into 13 capability areas
+- **102 Functional Requirements** organized into 14 capability areas
 - **22 Non-Functional Requirements** covering performance, security, reliability, compatibility, maintainability, and observability
-- **MVP Scope:** 62 FRs focused on core email send/receive with stateless architecture
+- **MVP Scope:** 66 FRs focused on core email send/receive with stateless architecture and dual-mode usage
 - **Phase 2 Expansion:** 23 FRs for webhooks, multi-account, OAuth2, and plugin foundation
 - **Growth Features:** 13 FRs for advanced capabilities and commercial packs